 - The list of chattels – what belongs to the property owner and what doesn’t

 Most people are more familiar with residential property investment, so here’s a summary of the main differences with commercial property:

-- Interest paid on a commercial property mortgage is a legitimate business expense for tax purposes
+- Interest paid on a commercial property mortgage or loan is a legitimate business expense for tax purposes

 - Capital gain on commercial property is not taxed, even if you sell within 10 years